Shopping cart

 Glass has been around for a long time.
 The first glass making dates back to 3000 BC in Mesopotamia.
 The word "glass" originates from the word "glaze," an opaque ceramic material fired at a high temperature.
 Glasses are typically brittle materials, and their mechanical properties can be modified by adding other substances.
-In the past, they were used to store and transport liquids such as wine and beer.
-Glass is a non-crystalline amorphous solid with a silicon dioxide chemical composition (SiO2).
+They were once used to store and carry liquids such as wine and beer.
+Glasses are a non-crystalline amorphous material having the chemical formula SiO2 (silicon dioxide).
 It is made by melting sand with lime and soda.

-The first known use of glass dates back to 3100 BC when the Egyptians began using it as a decorative material in their artwork.
+The first known use of glass when the Egyptians began using it as a decorative material in their artwork dates back to 3100 BC.
 In addition, archaeologists have found evidence of the Roman Empire using glass windows in their architecture as early as 50 A.D.

 Where Does Glass Originate From?